 "Who was what?
 What are you talking about?"
 I ask him.

 "Who did you kiss or sleep with?
-That could be the only thing that is bad enough that your parents left the room."
+That could be the only thing that is bad enough for your parents to leave the room."
 I shake my head.

 "No, no, no!
 I didn’t cheat on you.
-What the hell, Andrew.
+What the hell, Andy.
 How could you even think that?
 Don’t you trust me?"
 I yell at him, mad he’d even ask me this.

 "If it’s not that then what is it?"
-He asks a bit wary.
+He asks a bit wary, not looking me in the eye.

 "I don’t know if I want to tell you, if you don’t trust me why should I trust you with my biggest secret."
 I snap at him and that must have done it.